Customization or Personalized Instruction

-Testing is one way to evaluate students.
-But grades are not the be-all and end-all of all learning.
 Mark Twain has been attributed in saying, “I have never let my schooling interfere with my education.”
-And our family has largely embraced this maxim although we are not against public education.
-However, homeschooling has allowed us to highlight her strengths.
-It meant allowing her to be curious by asking difficult questions, making way to fresh insights and satisfying discoveries.
-This sense of wonder and curiosity can sometimes get lost in a school system that doesn’t apply inclusive and individualized instruction.
+Our family has largely embraced this maxim although we are not against education in school settings.
+However, homeschooling has allowed us to highlight our children’s strengths.
+It meant allowing them to be curious by asking difficult questions, making way to fresh insights and satisfying discoveries.
+This also happens in schools and learning institutions, but homeschooling has allowed us to be first witnesses of this sense of wonder and curiosity.

 Classical Christian Education

 We choose to homeschool so we can apply classical Christian educational philosophy and pedagogy.

 Upon discovering how classical Christian education fits with our family goals and beliefs, we have been trying to employ the form and content in our homeschooling.
 We aim to employ the seven liberal arts and the great books in our curriculum.
 But more importantly, we hope to grow wise, virtuous, and eloquent children who are continually nourished by what is True, Good, and Beautiful.

 We choose to homeschool so we can ground our children in the Christian worldview by instructing them according to Scripture.

 Without knowledge of self there is no knowledge of God Our wisdom, in so far as it ought to be deemed true and solid Wisdom, consists almost entirely of two parts: the knowledge of God and of ourselves.
 But as these are connected together by many ties, it is not easy to determine which of the two precedes and gives birth to the other.John Calvin, The Institutes of the Christian Religion, emphases mine.